Good School Toolkit

 Good School Toolkit Study

-The Good School Toolkit Study is a collaboration between Raising Voices, the London School of Hygiene and Tropical Medicine and Makerere University to investigate the efficacy of the Toolkit in Ugandan schools.
+The Good School Toolkit Study was a collaboration between Raising Voices, the London School of Hygiene and Tropical Medicine and Makerere University to investigate the efficacy of the Toolkit in Ugandan schools.

 A Bold Question

 What does it take to prevent violence against children in school?
-We hypothesize that interventions must be systematic, holistic and led by the schools themselves.
-Teachers, students, the administration and the parents must all contribute and the process must have support of the local government officials.
+We hypothesized that interventions must be systematic, holistic and led by the schools themselves.

-The Good School Toolkit Study is a randomized controlled trial and is being conducted with 42 schools in the Luwero district of Uganda.
+The Good School Toolkit Study was a randomized controlled trial conducted with 42 schools in the Luwero district of Uganda.
 The primary outcome of the study is the reduction in physical violence against children.
 The baseline was conducted in 2012 and the follow up was done in 2014.